class Sequel::Schema::CreateTableGenerator

 :primary_key

 Make the column as a single primary key column.
 This should not be used if you want a single autoincrementing primary key column (use the primary_key method in that case).
+Can be a hash to provide options for the constraint:

 :primary_key_constraint_name